versett/eslint-plugin-versett/README.md

 Versioning is done automatically by `versett-devtools` when a branch is merged with master and our CI/CD runs.

+## Need help?

+Post on the #developers channel on Slack or create an issue.

 ## Authors

 * **Soroush Karimi**